Electric Vehicle Infrastructure Fund

 The £30 million Electric Vehicle Infrastructure Fund was launched in 2022 to enable Scottish local authorities to work with the private sector and continue to deliver strategic investment in EV charging networks across Scotland.
 The fund supports our Vision and is part of Scottish Government's approach to delivering a high-quality public EV charging network across all of Scotland.
 Importantly, projects supported by the EV Infrastructure Fund aim to draw in at least a further £30 million of private investment in EV charging in Scotland.

-To make sure that Scotland’s EV charging network works for all parts of Scotland the EV Infrastructure Fund will target public funding at areas where commercial investment alone is not currently viable.
-Areas that include more rural and island communities will need more public funding to deliver the public EV charging network they need, urban areas are expected to attract a higher level of private investment to deliver their EV Infrastructure Fund projects.
+To make sure that Scotland’s EV charging network works for all parts of Scotland the EV Infrastructure Fund targets public funding at areas where commercial investment alone is not currently viable.
+Areas that include more rural and island communities will need more public funding to deliver the public EV charging network they need, urban areas are generally expected to be more likely to attract a higher level of private investment to deliver their EV Infrastructure Fund projects.

 Regional collaborations between local authorities have been strongly encouraged.
 These collaborations help to develop economies of scale and give wider benefits related to combining resources to develop EV charging strategies and expansion plans, running public procurement and delivering projects to implement those strategies.
-The map below shows where local authorities are currently working together to deliver their EV Infrastructure Fund projects - and shows Scotland and its local authority boundaries, displayed in the following regional collaborations:
+The map below shows where local authorities are currently working together to deliver their EV Infrastructure Fund projects, the map includes individual local authority boundaries grouped in the following regional collaborations:

-The EV Infrastructure Fund is expected to deliver at least 6,000 additional public charge points over the next few years.
-The exact number of charge points that will be delivered through the EV Infrastructure Fund will be following the completion of public procurement to deliver individual EV Infrastructure Fund projects.
+The EV Infrastructure Fund is expected to deliver approximately 6,000 additional public charge points by 2030.
+The exact number of additional charge points that will be delivered through the EV Infrastructure Fund will be determined by the outcome of public procurement of private sector charge point operators and final assessments of what is needed at each site to meet the needs of EV drivers in that area at the time charge points are being installed.

 This fund will ensure that more chargers are installed across urban, rural and island communities, continuing to build confidence in using EVs and helping to support sustainable economic growth as we transition to a net zero transport system.